Skip to contents

 optimizer

 String (name of optimizer) or optimizer instance.
-For most models, this defaults to "rmsprop"
+See optimizer_* family.

 censoring